Meet the Board of Directors

 The Barg family raises quality Angus-Simmental cross cattle in Pillager, MN.
 They utilize a rotational grazing program and offer fresh water sources to their livestock.
 Their operation proudly participates in the Minnesota Agricultural Water Quality Certification Program (MAWQCP), a voluntary opportunity for farmers and agricultural landowners to take the lead in implementing conservation practices that protect our water.

-We founded Headwaters Beef Cooperative with a commitment to sustainability, focusing on cull animals raised under strict protocols that support well-managed grasslands and ensure healthy livestock.
+We founded Headwaters Beef Cooperative with a commitment to sustainability, focusing on cull animals raised under common sense protocols that advance well-managed grasslands and ensure healthy livestock.